Mark Linkous: Production and other work

-Aside from his own music, Linkous became a sought-after record producer, and helmed works such as Nina Persson's solo record, A Camp, Azure Ray (feat.
-Sparklehorse) Silverlake (demo) which was the first recording done by Azure Ray after their 6 year hiatus that ended in 2009 when it was recorded and was later rerecorded and published by Saddle Creek Records after Linkous's death along with the demo he created, and Daniel Johnston's Fear Yourself.
-Linkous was one of the most ardent supporters of Johnston, an outsider artist who had a long battle with mental illness.
-In 2004, Linkous curated and produced The Late Great Daniel Johnston: Discovered Covered, a tribute album to Johnston featuring acts such as Beck, Death Cab for Cutie, Vic Chesnutt, Tom Waits and Bright Eyes.
-It also includes a collaboration between Sparklehorse and The Flaming Lips on the track "Go".
-He provided music for rapper Sage Francis on his album Li(f)e on the song "Love The Lie".
-The album and song were released after Linkous' death.
+Aside from his own music, Linkous became a sought-after record producer, and helmed works such as Nina Persson's solo record, A Camp; the track "Silverlake" by Azure Ray (feat.
+Sparklehorse), the first recording by Azure Ray after its six-year hiatus ended in 2009, later rerecorded and released by Saddle Creek Records after Linkous's death along with the demo he created; and Daniel Johnston's Fear Yourself.
+Linkous was one of Johnston's most ardent supporters.
+Johnston was an outsider artist who had a long battle with mental illness.
+In 2004, Linkous curated and produced The Late Great Daniel Johnston: Discovered Covered, a tribute album featuring acts such as Beck, Death Cab for Cutie, Vic Chesnutt, Tom Waits and Bright Eyes, and a collaboration between Sparklehorse and The Flaming Lips on the track "Go."

+He collaborated with Bangles singer-songwriter Susanna Hoffs on several tracks for an unrealized solo album in 1993-1994, cowriting and contributing songs and playing on tracks including a cover of Johnston's "Go."
+Linkous also provided music for rapper Sage Francis's album Li(f)e and the song "Love The Lie."
+The album and song were released after Linkous's death.

 Death

 In March 2010, Linkous was about to move into a spare bedroom in the Knoxville home of bandmate Scott Minor; Linkous was apparently in the process of breaking up with his wife of 19 years, Teresa.
-Linkous battled depression for many years, and was greatly shaken by the December 2009 suicide of close friend Vic Chesnutt.
+Linkous battled depression for many years and was greatly shaken by the December 2009 suicide of his close friend Vic Chesnutt.

 In the early afternoon of March 6, 2010, Linkous was drinking Kentucky bourbon with Minor and friend DeWitt Burton at their home.
 After receiving a number of text messages on his BlackBerry that left him distraught, he told Minor and Burton, "It's not good."
-Linkous quietly retrieved his ITM Arms rifle from an upstairs room, then told his two friends that he was going for a walk and exited through a back door.
-At about 1:15pm, a witness saw him sit down in the alley near Irwin Street, aim the rifle at his own heart, and pull the trigger.
+Linkous quietly retrieved his ITM Arms rifle from an upstairs room, then told his two friends that he was going for a walk and left through a back door.
+At about 1:15pm, a witness saw him sit down in an alley near Minor's house on Irwin Street, aim the rifle at his own heart, and pull the trigger.
 Linkous was declared dead at the scene; he was 47 years old.

 Police did not find a suicide note.
-The musician's publicist confirmed the details of his death to a number of publications on the same day.
+Linkous's publicist confirmed the details of his death to a number of publications that day.
 According to his toxicology report, his blood alcohol content was 0.43 at the time of his death; benzodiazepines and antidepressants were also found in his system.

 Teresa Linkous died six years later, on March 5, 2016, from an acute asthma attack.